 Q: What type of improvements have you seen with your programming?

-A: With my affiliates that have been with me the longest I’ve seen 100-150# increases in squat and deadlift (this isn’t an exaggeration), drastic improvements in benchmark conditioning pieces.
-At my own Affiliate, we have close to 20 ladies that can deadlift in the mid 300s and close to 10 guys deadlift 500+, and we are consistently in the top 50 every year in the CrossFit Open all of which were regular people, not competitive athletes.
+A: With my Affiliates that have been with me the longest, I’ve seen 100-150# increases in squat and deadlift (this isn’t an exaggeration), and drastic improvements in benchmark conditioning pieces.
+At my own Affiliate, we had close to 20 ladies that could deadlift in the mid 300s and close to 10 guys deadlift 500+, and we were consistently in the top 50 every year in the CrossFit Open.
+All of those whom I mentioned are regular people, not competitive athletes.